diatomsRcool/checklists/README.md

 build_continent_dict.py - This code creates a look up dictionary from a list of contries and their continents.
 Country is the key and continent is the value.
 This code created continent_dict.p

+checklist_functions.py - This file contains commonly-used functions to prepare the tsv checklist for processing into TraitBank files.
+They are used in checklist_to_traitbank.py

 checklist_script_gen.sh - A bash script for creating the effechecka queries from a list of wkt strings (wkt_string.tsv).
 It also creates two other scripting files, checklist_status.sh and checklist_download.sh.
 These are the scripts that run in Jenkins.
 Every time this GitHub repository is updated, the Jenkins job is triggered.
 So, if the wkt_string.tsv file is updated, the scripts get run automatically.

+checklist_to_traitbank.py - This code iterates over the directory containing the checklists that were obtained via the Jenkins job (checklist_script_gen.sh).
+In the directory is a subdirectory containing the effechecka output (tsv) for each country.
+The code goes through each directory and creates a the taxon id and parent dictionaries needed to create the measurement, taxon, and occurrence files for each country-based DwC-A. The input is the tsv checklist.
+The outputs are the files for the TraitBank DwC-A. This code also outputs some summary stats for each country to a separate file.

 continent_dict.p - a dictionary for looking up a country's continent.
 Country name with underscore instead of spaces is the key and the two-letter continent abbreviation is the value.
 Use the Python pickle module to load the dictionary.